Dasharath4812/Email-Spam-Detection-using-Machine-Learning/README.md

 Mass-Mailing
 Unsolicited
 Spam e-mail messages are randomly sent to multiple addresses by all sort of groups , but mainly by lazy advertisers and criminals who wish to lead you to phishing sites.

+# How Spam and Normal e-mails look like?
+### Spam Email
+### Normal Email
+# PROBLEM STATEMENT
+I have chosen this project because nowadays there are lots of people trying to fool you just by sending you fake e-mails like you have won a 1000 dollars, this much amount is deposited in your account once you open this link and then they will try to hack your information.

+- Unwanted emails irritating internet consumers.
+- Critical e-mail messages are missed and/or delayed.
+- Identity Theft.
+- Spam can crash mail servers and fill up hard drive.
+- Billions of dollars lost worldwide.